-SECURITY_NOT_AUTHORIZED error, that means authorization was successful.
+If you've received the Not authorized. error, that means authorization was successful.

 On the other hand, if a valid

-Authorization request header is included, or in other words, the current identity actually has access to the Car Manufacturers module, the data should correctly be returned.
+Authorization request header is included, or in other words, the current identity actually has access to the Car Manufacturers module, the data should be returned.

 To manually test that, we can simply create a new user via the Webiny Security application, and either place it into the default Full Access security group, or even better, into the newly created Car Manufacturers security group.
 Which is what the following screenshot is showing:

-Once we've created the user, we can log in into the Webiny Admin Area with it (using its username and password), and execute the same GraphQL query, this time using the built-in API Playground.
+Once we've created the user, we can log in into the Admin Area application with it (using its username and password), and execute the same GraphQL query, this time using the built-in API Playground.
 We will use this client simply because of the fact that, upon issuing GraphQL operations, it will automatically attach the correct

 Authorization request header for us.
-In other words, it will perform GraphQL operations as the currently logged in user.
+In other words, it will perform GraphQL operations as the currently logged-in user.